Sutta Nipata

 Ashoka Minor Rock Edict, inscription No. 3, Bhabru Rock Edicts, Jaipur district, India.

 Ashoka Inscriptions, Bairat Temple, Rajasthan, India.

 The (Note: When referencing suttas from the Sutta Nipāta the case-sensitive abbreviation "Sn" is used.
-This is distinguished from the abbreviation "SN" which traditionally refers to the Pali canon's Samyutta Nikaya.) (lit.
-'Section of the Suttas') is a Buddhist scripture, a sutta collection in the Khuddaka Nikaya, part of the Sutta Pitaka of the Pali Canon of Theravada Buddhism.
+This is distinguished from the abbreviation "SN" which traditionally refers to the Pāli canon's Saṃyutta Nikāya.) (lit.
+'Sections of the Suttas') is a Buddhist scripture, a sutta collection in the Khuddaka Nikāya, part of the Sutta Piṭaka of the Pāli Canon of Theravāda Buddhism.
 Sutta Nipata is a collection of discourses of Buddha.
 It is part of an early corpus of Buddhist literature.
 Robert Chalmers explains that sutta means a consecutive thread of teaching and Hermann Oldenberg explained that nipata denotes a small collection.

 Antiquity

-Chalmers says that the materials of the Sutta Nipata are not of equal antiquity but it contains some of the oldest Buddhist compositions.
+Chalmers says that the materials of the Sutta Nipāta are not of equal antiquity but it contains some of the oldest Buddhist compositions.
 Bharat Singh Upadhyaya, Maurice Winternitz, and Hajime Nakamura are other prominent Buddhist scholars who regard its poetry to have originated in the beginnings of Buddhism.
-A commentary on Sutta Nipata, called Niddesa, is included in the canon itself which points to the antiquity of the text.
+A commentary on Sutta Nipāta, called Niddesa, is included in the canon itself which points to the antiquity of the text.

-Bhabru Rock Edicts or Bairat Temple inscription of Ashoka also mentions many texts from this scripture.
+The Bhabru Rock Edicts or Bairat Temple inscription of Ashoka also mentions many texts from this scripture.